 Why are diamonds more expensive now?

 The price of diamonds is affected by various factors such as supply and demand, production costs, and market trends.
-Currently, the demand for diamonds is high, while the supply is limited due to a decrease in diamond mining and production, leading to higher prices.
+Currently, the demand for diamonds is high, while the supply is limited due to decreased diamond mining and production, leading to higher prices.

 Are diamonds still in high demand?